The Big Picture On Squatters Rights:

 Oregon Squatters Rights

-In Oregon, 10 years of occupancy is required before making an adverse possession claim.
+The laws in Oregon are similar to many other Western states.
+Oregon requires 10 years of occupancy before making an adverse possession claim.

 Pennsylvania Squatters Rights